Complete transparency with three active-passive-coupled optical resonators: C. Cavity Dark mode and Effective Hamiltonian

-These stable regimes are exemplified in Fig. \ref{FigS2}(a).
+These stable regimes distribute as those exemplified in Fig. \ref{FigS2}(a).
 Here we assume that only the two coupling strengths $J_1$ and $J_2$ are tunable by the relative distances between the resonators, with the practical examples for microspheres \cite{microsphere} and microtoroid resonators \cite{coupling} (the range of tuning $J_1$ and $J_2$ of this type of microresonators can be over $1$ GHz), while all other system parameters are fixed after the resonators are fabricated.
 Fig. 4 in the main text presents a process of tuning the coupling $J_2$ while the value of $J_1$ is fixed on the left side of the vertical line of $J_1=\sqrt{\kappa_1\kappa_2}$ in Fig. \ref{FigS2}(a).
-The coupling $J_2$ can be continuously tuned downwards across the horizontal line of $J_2=\sqrt{\kappa_2\kappa_3}$ in Fig. \ref{FigS2}(a), which realizes a complete cancellation of the field in cavity $1$, outputting the field from lower than the $100\%$ transmission to higher than the $100\%$ transmission.
-After the coupling $J_2$ touches the lower boundary, the system will enter the regime of dynamical instability where the optical gain saturation will play a significant role so that the effective gain rate $\kappa_{2}$ cannot be treated as a constant.
-On the right side of the vertical line of $J_1=\sqrt{\kappa_1\kappa_2}$, the output field intensity at the transparency window center will tend to infinitely high as the coupling $J_2$ is approaching to zero, but the associate transparency window size will gradually vanish at the same time.
+The coupling $J_2$ can be continuously tuned downwards across the horizontal line of $J_2=\sqrt{\kappa_2\kappa_3}$ in Fig. \ref{FigS2}(a), on which there is a complete cancellation of the field in cavity $1$, outputting the field from lower than the $100\%$ transmission to higher than the $100\%$ transmission.
+After the coupling $J_2$ touches the lower boundary, the system will enter the regime of dynamical instability, where the optical gain saturation will play a significant role so that the finally stabilized gain rate will be much lower than the original $\kappa_{2,0}$.
+On the vertical line of $J_1=\sqrt{\kappa_1\kappa_2}$, the output field intensity at the transparency window center will tend to infinitely high as the coupling $J_2$ is approaching to zero, but the associate transparency window will be vanishing at the same time.
+The output will always tend to infinity if the system approaches the boundary between the stable and unstable regime, except for the point $(J_1,J_2)=(0,\sqrt{\kappa_{2}\kappa_{3}})$.
+Going to the right side of the vertical line $J_1=\sqrt{\kappa_1\kappa_2}$, the system will behave like two coupled resonators in a PT-symmetric regime when one of the couplings is reduced to $J_2=0$, and the output with a fixed $J_1$ reaches the maximum there.
+It is clearly seen from Fig. S-2(a) that the smaller the net gain rate $\kappa_{2}$ is (with the fixed other built-in parameters), the smaller the unstable regime of the system will be shrunk to.